sreahard/chick-tech-demo/docs/README.md

 Before we do anything, let’s step back and get an overview of the process we’ll be going through.
 Spotify’s API has great documentation, and in there they describe the 3 types of authorization flows you can go through to use their API.
 The one we’ll be using today is the authorization code flow.
 Here is a more detailed rundown of the types of authorization Spotify offers. https://beta.developer.spotify.com/documentation/general/guides/authorization-guide/

 If you’ve ever used and app that asked you to log in with Facebook, Google etc., then you’ve used Oauth.
-It basically allows your app to get authorised by Spotify and return to your app’s redirect URI with an access code, which will allow your app to access that users’ Spotify information.
+It basically allows your app to get authorized by Spotify and return to your app’s redirect URI with an access code, which will allow your app to access that users’ Spotify information.

 You will then go to Spotify and exchange that authorization code for an access_token, which be used to make API calls.